jestfs/jestfs/README.md

 # Please type `jestfs help` to see the help message.
 ```

-Then, you can generate files generate JavaScript programs via fuzzing with
+Then, you generate JavaScript programs via fuzzing with 1-feature-sensitive
-1-feature-sensitive (1-FS) coverage in 60 seconds.
+(1-FS) coverage in 60 seconds.

 > **WARNING**: Note that it may take a few minutes longer than 60 seconds
-> because it requires to extract the mechanized specification from ECMA-262 and
+> because it requires extracting the mechanized specification from ECMA-262 and
-> construct initial program pool for fuzzing from it.
+> constructing the initial program pool for fuzzing from it.

 ```bash
 jestfs fuzz -fuzz:duration=60 -fuzz:k-fs=1